Rosa Francisca Dolors Molas Vallvé: Life

 In May 1876 she could feel that her health was slowly declining and that her end was near.
 She remarked to her confessor: "The holy will of God be done".
 She died on 11 June 1876.

 Sainthood

 The process

+Vallvé's spiritual writings were approved by theologians on 12 December 1941.
 The canonization process commenced under Pope Pius XII on 27 July 1951 with the commencement of two local processes in Spain that would collect documents and witness testimonies in order to compile the Positio.
 The commencement of the cause gave her the title Servant of God and the processes were both ratified on 23 November 1956 so that the cause could proceed to the next stage.

 The documentation did not receive consideration until almost a decade after and it culminated on 4 October 1974 when Pope Paul VI proclaimed her to be Venerable after recognizing the fact that she lived a life of heroic virtue.

 Beatification

 The diocesan tribunal for the evaluation of two miracles commenced and concluded in 1954 and was ratified on 23 November 1956 along with the process for the accumulation of documentation.
 It was not until two decades later that the Congregation for the Causes of Saints in Rome began to evaluate it.
 On 20 January 1977 the Pope approved them and beatified her on 1 May 1977.

 The miracle was the healing of Elvira Ruiz Llopis who had severe peritonitis and was taken to hospital on 4 October 1944 where the sisters running the hospital prayed for the intercession of Vallvé.
 Against all odds of survival, she recovered from her ailment.